INTERPLEADER SUIT

 In the leading case of Groundnut Extractions Export Development Assn. v.
 State Bank of India (Bom.
 1997), the Hon’ble court held that an interpleader suit is a suit in which the real dispute is not between a plaintiff and a defendant but between the defendants who interplead against each other, unlike in an ordinary suit.
 In a majority of cases, there is a dispute between a plaintiff and a defendant.
 In an interpleader suit, the plaintiff is not really interested in the subject matter of the suit.

 Moreover, in this case, the Hon’ble court held that the primary object of filing an interpleader suit is to get claims of rival defendants adjudicated.
 It is the process wherein the plaintiff calls upon the rival claimants to appear before the court and get their respective claims decided.
-The decision of the court in an interpleader suit affords indemnity to the plaintiff on payment of money or delivery of property to the person whose claim has been upheld by the court.

 According to the provisions of Code of Civil Procedure, 1908, before an interpleader suit is to be instituted, the following conditions must be satisfied: –